Maaemä: In Estonian rituals

 The earth deities were honoured during celebrations such as solstices.
 Offerings of milk products were taken into the Midsummer bonfire to ensure good luck and harvest, saying: "Dear earth god, accept this small amount!"
 (Armas maajumal, lepi selle vähesegagi!).
-Elsewhere on Midsummer, mothers with their children went around the bonfire thrice and then secretly took offerings of food to sacrifical stones and said: "Maaema, you gave it to me and now I bring it to you; accept what I've received from your hand!"
+Elsewhere on Midsummer, mothers with their children went around the bonfire thrice and then secretly took offerings of food to sacrificial stones and said: "Maaema, you gave it to me and now I bring it to you; accept what I've received from your hand!"
 (Maaema, sa andsid mulle, nüüd toon sulle; võta vastu, mis ma sinu käest olen saanud!).
 One would not want to hit the ground or field, for "earth is our mother".
 Similarly, it was said that if you stabbed the ground, it was like stabbing your own mother in the chest.
 There are records of the Estonians of Opochetsky Uyezd (Kraasna Estonians) giving drink offerings to the earth god by pouring it to the ground.
 Similar drink offerings were also given to the Estonian lightning god Pikne.
 Kraasna Estonians were ordered by the Russian Empire to cease their sacrificial offerings in the 1860s.
 In 1901, the locals said the crops used to grow better back when they were still allowed to respect the earth gods.
 Annõ Kiriljevna, whose brother had been a priest of the earth gods, told with tears in her eyes how hard it had been to leave the earth gods, who had brought her so much good, without food and drink.
 She was comforted by a dream she had had, where the gods had sat in a sacred yard filled with food and drinks, saying: "You thought we would die when you're not giving us anything, but we have plenty here".